qrohlf/sensible-web-development/_chapters/2/1-what-is-css.md

 There are [a lot](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) of CSS properties that can be used in declarations, and we're not going to go too in-depth on all of those properties in this class.
 My recommendation is to either google what you are trying to do (i.e. ["how to make text italic in css"](https://www.google.com/#q=how+to+make+text+italic+in+css)), or find a website that does the same thing and use your browser's [debugging tools](http://localhost:4000/chapters/2/3-debugging-css.html) to see how they've done it.

 # CSS Reference Materials
+Some good sites to look for info when you're working with CSS are:
+- The [MDN CSS Hub](https://developer.mozilla.org/en-US/docs/Web/CSS) for tutorials, examples, and documentation.
+- The [MDN Reference Page](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) for an index of available CSS properties.
+- The [Selectors Article](http://css-tricks.com/how-css-selectors-work/) for help with selector syntax, prioritization, and chaining.

 <div class="alert alert-info">A quick note: technically, CSS can be used to style <em>any</em> type of XML-based document (for example, SVG files can be styled with CSS).
 However, the most common use for CSS is to apply styles to HTML.</div>